 “In addition, the elderly, those with chronic illnesses, pregnant women, and residents of nursing homes and other long-term care facilities are also at greater risk of acquiring the disease and flu-related complications,” Alsip added.
 “Protect them by getting your flu vaccine.”

 If you want to check out the prevalence of flu in your area, go to the healthmap.org.

 Symptoms of the Flu

-Most often symptoms of the flu include a fever, feeling like you have a fever, chills, cough, sore throat, runny nose, headache, body or muscle aches and tiredness.
+Most often symptoms of the flu include fever, feeling like you have a fever, chills, cough, sore throat, runny nose, headache, body or muscle aches, and tiredness.
 A percentage of people get diarrhea and vomiting and despite popular belief, not all people get a fever with the flu.

 Getting the flu can go beyond temporary symptoms.
 In certain people, it can develop into pneumonia, inflammation of the heart, brain or muscle tissues, according to the CDC.
 Anyone who has chronic medical conditions needs to stay away from others who have the flu.
 Influenza can exaggerate or worsen pre-existing health problems.

 Get in the healthy habit of scheduling an annual flu shot.
 Each year presents the challenge of fighting off new strains of influenza.
 It’s not too late to get a flu shot, but going forward getting your shot in early fall is best.
 You can visit any of our pharmacy locations within University Health System – no appointment needed.